structuralbioinformatics/ModCRE/README.md

 python  scripts/tfinder2.py -o tfinder_all -p pbm/CisBP_2019/CisBP_2.00.all.proteins.sql --pdb=pdb/all -t pbm/CisBP_2019/CisBP_2.00.all.tfs.sql  -u uniprot/uniprot_sprot+trembl.fasta -f pbm/CisBP_2019/CisBP_2.00.all.tf_families.sql --map  uniprot/idmapping.dat --dummy=dummy_tfinder -v

-# [warning] Modify the scripts to load the program versions that you have installed, according to the definitions use in the configuration file
+# [warning] Modify the scripts to load the program versions that you have installed, according to the definitions used in the configuration file

 ------
-# Parse PDB data #
+# Parse PDB data
 ------

 * All in a run